Plumsail/forms-docs/Public/general/data-security.rst

 After installing Plumsail Forms, the only data that we are gathering from you is application logs from the system.

-The data submitted with Public Web Forms is not stored on our servers (unless you :doc:`enable this option </submissions>` for a specific form), but goes directly to Microsoft Flow.
+The data submitted with Public Web Forms is not stored on our servers (unless you :doc:`enable this option </submissions>` for a specific form), but goes directly to Power Automate (MS Flow).
 The attachments are stored in Microsoft Azure Storage, |encrypted at REST|.
 Attachments that are older than 30 days are automatically deleted.
 For the paid plans, storage can be cleared at any point inside the |Plumsail Account|.

 Whenever your data is in transit between you and us, everything is encrypted and sent using HTTPS.
 Data at rest is encrypted using |AES 256| bit standards (one of the strongest block ciphers available)